micka-coder/talmedia/tanakh/genesis/tanakh-genesis-chapter-29-rashi_en.md

 ### passuk 16

 ### passuk 17
-<b>Tender.</b> Because she had thought that she would fall to the lot of Eisov and so she cried.
+<b>Tender.</b> Because she had thought that she would fall to the lot of Essav and so she cried.
 For everyone would say: Rivkah has two sons and Lavan, two daughters, the older [son would marry] the older [daughter] and the [would marry] the younger daughter.
 <b>Form.</b> [תֹּאַר] refers to the form of the face as in the term יְתָאֲרֵהוּ בַשֶּׂרֶד . <i>Conpas</i> in Old French.
 <b>Appearance.</b> [מַרְאֶה] refers to the beauty of her features.

 ### passuk 18
 <b>I will work for you seven years.</b> These are the “few days” that his mother had told him: “Remain with him a short time.”
 And you may know that this is so for it is written: “They seemed to him like a few days.”
-<b>For Rochel, your younger daughter.</b> Why all these detailed characteristics?
+<b>For Rachel, your younger daughter.</b> Why all these detailed characteristics?
 [This was] because he knew that he [Lavan] was a deceitful person.
-He said to him: “I will work for you for Rochel, and lest you claim [that I mean] a different Rochel, [one] from the street, therefore, I say, ‘Your daughter.’
-And lest you say, ‘I will change Leah’s name and call her by the name Rochel’ therefore, I say ‘the younger one’.
+He said to him: “I will work for you for Rachel, and lest you claim [that I mean] a different Rachel, [one] from the street, therefore, I say, ‘Your daughter.’
+And lest you say, ‘I will change Leah’s name and call her by the name Rachel’ therefore, I say ‘the younger one’.
 Despite all this, it did him no good for [in the end] he tricked him.

 ### passuk 19